patraarka/amazon_clone/README.md

-# amazon_clone
-UI copy of Amazon Website
+# UI copy of Amazon Website

+This is a HTML & CSS based frontend UI copy of the Amazon Website.
+It does not contain any functionality.